Skip to Content

 Speaking of speed, some birds are capable of achieving incredibly high speeds.
 Here are some of the fastest birds on the planet!

-• Peregrine Falcon – This bird is the fastest flier and may exceed more than 200 mph in its dives.
+• Peregrine Falcon – This flyer is the fastest bird and may exceed more than 200 mph in its dives.

 • Common Ostrich – The fastest terrestrial bird is the Common Ostrich, able to sprint up to 43 mph on land.